How does the mortgage application process work?

 After that, the solicitor will make the required preparations to request the loan money.
 Typically, a lender requires 5 working days between the request for cash and the day of delivery.
 However, this might be lowered in specific cases.

 If you’re remortgaging, completion will be the day your loan is transferred from your present lender to the new one.
-To put it simply, your former loan is repaid, and the new loan begins.
+To put it simply, your former loan is repaid by your new lender, and the new loan begins.
 Any additional funds you raise will now be given to you.
 If you are buying the home, completion will signal that you are now the legal owner of the property.

 The transfer of money can happen at any point during the day.
 Once money has been transferred to the existing owner, your solicitor will notify you and you’ll be given the keys.